ashbenj/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+-Context API allows us to store state in context and allows access to it no matter what component we are in.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+-Actions are like messages that we send (dispatch) to our central Redux store.

+-Reducers specify how the application's state changes in response to actions sent to the store.

+-Store is the object that brings them all together.

+-The store is known as a 'single source of truth' because it is where we can see what changed since it contains our state for the application.
+The state never mutates, so it is the 'single source of truth'.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+-Application state contains all the state in our app whereas, the component state contains state locally.
+We would use the application state if we are planning to have many components that need access to different parts of state and are nested.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+-Redux-think is a middleware that lets you call action creators that return a function instead of an action object.
+That function receives the store's dispatch method, which is then used to dispatch regular synchornous actions inside the body of the function once the asynchornous operations are completed.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+-Context API, it makes more sense to me and is easier to complete than redux.

 ## Project Set Up